Smite (video game): Conquest

-Conquest is the default game mode for any MOBA like Smite or League of Legends.
-It's a three-lane map based on Warcraft III's Defense of the Ancients map.

-In Conquest, players are formed into two teams with five players on each team.
-All players begin at opposite sides of a map at their team's "fountain".
-Before the players enter the map, they are granted an amount of gold to buy starting items.
-These items grant special bonuses or abilities that enhance the player's god.
-There are three continuous "lanes" running from one side of the map to the other.
-Each lane is defended by a "Phoenix" which is accompanied by a pair of extra defensive towers.
-Phoenixes and towers deal a large amount of damage to any enemies that come too close.
+Conquest is the default game mode and follows the standard gameplay of MOBA games, being played on a three-lane map based on Warcraft III's Defense of the Ancients map.
+Two teams of five players begin at opposite sides of the map, at their team's "fountain," and are granted a set amount of gold to buy starting items.
+There are three continuous "lanes" running from one side of the map to the other, each defended by towers and a "phoenix", both of which deal damage to enemies that come too close.

-The goal of each game is to destroy the opposing team's Phoenixes and the Titan, a giant warrior who must be defeated to win the game.
-The players are accompanied by "minions", small soldiers with a weak attack.
-These minions spawn at the Phoenixes every thirty seconds and run along their lane until they meet opposition and attack immediately.
-Archers will attack not only players and other minions but also towers, Phoenixes and the Titan.
-In fact, their presence is required for players to deal full damage to these objectives.
-Defensive positions will prioritize enemy minions over players, allowing players to attack a tower without receiving damage.
+The game is won by killing the opposing team's titan, a giant warrior located in each team's base.
+To accomplish this, the players must first destroy the towers and phoenixes guarding the enemy base.
+The player teams are accompanied by "minions", small soldiers with a weak attack, who spawn at the phoenixes every thirty seconds and run along their lane towards the enemy base, attacking not only enemy players and other minions but also towers, phoenixes and the titan.
+Towers will prioritize targeting enemy minions over players, allowing players to attack a tower without receiving damage, unless the players attack an enemy player within the enemy tower's range.

-Towers will fire upon players if there are no minions nearby or the player attacks an enemy player under their tower.
-If a game is going badly for a certain team they can decide to surrender after at least 10 minutes, though this requires a majority of the team (4 players to 1) to agree.
-In the event of players dropping, two players on either team can choose to pause the game for 30 seconds to wait.
-If a team is down by one or more players, they can surrender within 6 minutes.
+Teams can surrender games at any time after ten minutes, provided at least four players agree.
+If a player loses connection to the game, two players on either team can choose to pause the game for up to thirty seconds to allow the disconnected player to return.
+If a team has disconnected players, they can surrender within six minutes and with an adjusted majority requirement.